cocotone/voicevox_juce/README.md

 ## Overview

-voicevox_juce is a wrapper library that enables the use of [VOICEVOX](https://voicevox.hiroshiba.jp/) within the [JUCE](https://juce.com/) framework.
+`voicevox_juce` is a wrapper library that enables the use of [voicevox_core](https://github.com/VOICEVOX/voicevox_core) within the [JUCE](https://juce.com/) framework.
 This library aims to simplify the integration of VOICEVOX's text-to-speech capabilities into JUCE-based applications.

+## ⚠️ Important Notes

+- **This repository is an unofficial wrapper library for [VOICEVOX](https://voicevox.hiroshiba.jp/).**
+- **This project is in an experimental stage and its design may change without prior notice.**

 ## Structure